-- Wow procedures provide clear behaviour structure - Clear procedures for dealing with incidents of bullying - Systems for staff to report concerns - Central records kept of behaviour, sanctions and rewards - Reporting system which allows students the opportunity to step down their behaviour - Individual pupils "on report" - Individual behaviour plans - Clear rewards and sanctions system linked to house points system - Themed assemblies to target social and academic understanding - Clubs provided at lunch - Extended PSHE program - Nurture provision if needed.
+- Wow procedures provide clear behaviour structure - Clear procedures for dealing with incidents of bullying - Systems for staff to report concerns - Central records kept of behaviour, sanctions and rewards. - Reporting system which allows students the opportunity to step down their behaviour. - All staff are STEPS trained. - Individual pupils "on report" - Individual behaviour plans - Clear rewards and sanctions system linked to house points system - Themed assemblies to target social and academic understanding. - Range of clubs provided at lunch and after school. - Extended PSHE program